Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 I, B

 • Initiate prophylactic HBV antiviral therapy for those with low or undetectable HBV DNA levels.
-If this course is elected, pending further data, prophylaxis should be continued until 12 weeks after completion of DAA therapy.
+If this course is selected, pending further data, prophylaxis should be continued until 12 weeks after completion of DAA therapy.

 • Monitor HBV DNA levels monthly during and immediately after DAA therapy.
-Antiviral treatment for HBV should be given in the event of a rise in HBV DNA >10-fold above baseline or to >1000 IU/mL in those with a previously undetectable or unquantifiable HBV DNA level.
+Antiviral treatment for HBV should be given in the event of a rise in HBV DNA >10-fold above baseline or >1000 IU/mL in those with a previously undetectable or unquantifiable HBV DNA level.

 IIa, B

-Table.
 Drug Interactions with Direct-Acting Antivirals and Selected Concomitant Medications

 Concomitant Medications SOF/VEL GLE/PIB SOF/VEL/VOX LDV/SOF EBR/GZR

-Acid-reducing agents Antacids
+Acid-reducing agents

 H2RA